Tongan Ninja

 Tongan Ninja is a 2002 kung-fu action comedy film directed by Jason Stutter and filmed in New Zealand.
 The film garnered notoriety at the time for co-starring and being co-written by Jemaine Clement, star of the HBO comedy Flight of the Conchords.
-The movie is a parody of English-dubbed martial arts films, with a plot heavily based on Way of the Dragon.
+The film is a parody of English-dubbed martial arts films, with a plot heavily based on Way of the Dragon.
 It also features songs written by Jemaine Clement and Flight of the Conchords co-star Bret McKenzie.

 Plot

 A young child is stranded in Tonga when his plane crashes and his father is eaten by piranhas.
 There, he trains in a dojo until he earns the name Tongan Ninja.
 The Tongan Ninja is dispatched to the island nation of New Zealand in order to help the brother of his master with his floundering Chinese restaurant.
 But the mysterious Mister Big stands in the eatery's way as he sends numerous villains such as Knife Man, Gun Man, and Action Fighter to keep the restaurant closed and the employees in fear.
 The Tongan Ninja must travel to Mr. Big's ninja headquarters at the So-Called-Syndicate to put a stop to his criminal empire once and for all.